kubermatic/kubermatic/hack/ci/README.md

 After having set up a local KKP installation, this script is then used to run the conformance-tester for a given cloud provider.

+## run-dualstack-e2e-test.sh

+This script is used as a postsubmit job and updates the dev master cluster after every commit to master.

 ## run-e2e-tests.sh

 This script sets up a local KKP installation in kind and then